 - Optional: a handful of wood to add smoke to the chicken grilling (I used apple wood) and a piece of heavy duty foil approximately 8 inches by 6 inches)

 - Combine the ¼ cup of olive oil and fresh herbs in a bowl.
 Set aside.

 Preparing the dressing:

 - Add all ingredients to a small mixing bowl and whisk to fully combine.
 Cover and set aside or refrigerate if using later.

 Grilling the Chicken:

-- While the grill is heating, place the chicken breasts between two sheets of wax paper and pound them to an even thickness.
-They should not be ultra-thin but rather the majority of the thicker portions should be a uniform thickness (refer to the grill photo).
+While the grill is heating, place the chicken breasts between two sheets of wax paper and pound them to an even thickness.
+They should be aproximately 1/2-inch thick (refer to the grill photo).
 This ensures even cooking.

 - Lightly brush one side of the chicken breasts with the olive oil-herb mixture.
 Place the chicken breasts on the prepared grill, olive oil brushed side facing the grill, for 1 ½ minutes with the grill lid closed; rotate 90 degrees and cook for another 1 ½ minutes (the rotation makes the great grill marks).

 - Lightly brush the top of the chicken breasts and flip them over on the grill.
 Grill 1 ½ minutes then rotate 90 degrees and cook another 1 ½ minutes.
 The internal temperature of the chicken breasts should register 160 degrees on an instant read thermometer and any juice will run clear.
 Note: if using smaller chicken breast portions modify the cooking time to not overcook.